rodolphe37/react-simple-schedule-viewer/README.md

 - **French & English** languages support
 - Schedule view with three types : **'event'**, **'temperature'** & **'calendar'**
 - made with react, react-router-dom, tailwindcss
-- The global state of the app is managed by recoil
+- The global state of the app is managed by jotai
 - All errors are catched and rendered a fallback UI with react-error-boundary

 ---